ObjectsToData/teamOptimists/proposals/Collective/Proposal-versionRJ-24sept.md

 ## Representation of country's by images in the New York Times

 ### Question:
-Does a plot of images about a certain subjects over country's say something interesting?
+Does a geographic plot of images from the New York Times connected to certain subjects say something interesting?

 ### Value:
 Very important.